localstack/docs/content/en/user-guide/tools/cloud-pods/_index.md

 ---

 {{< alert title="Note">}}
-Please note that cloud pods may not be compatibile across different versions of LocalStack.
+Please note that cloud pods may not be compatible across different versions of LocalStack.
 We are actively working on addressing this limitation in the upcoming releases.
 {{< /alert >}}

 Cloud Pods are a mechanism that allows you to take a snapshot of the state in your current LocalStack instance, persist it to a storage backend, and easily share it with your team members.

 ![Persistence versus Cloud Pods](pods-persistence.png)

+{{< alert title="Demo">}}
+To quickly see cloud pods in action, we prepared a small sample that uses cloud pods to inject its state into a running LocalStack container.
+[Cloud Pod Thumbnail Sample App](https://app.localstack.cloud/quickstart/demo4)
+{{< /alert >}}

 While the [Persistence]({{< ref "persistence-mechanism" >}}) feature ensures that the service state survives container restarts, Cloud Pods go beyond and allow more fine-grained control over your state.